Ulisetorr/pediatric_astrocytoma/README.md

 >### /Presentation/

-This folder contains an md file: [Presentations](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Presentation/Presentation.md) where you can find a small description of both presentations that I did during the class.
+This folder contains an markdown file [Presentations](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Presentation/Presentation.md) where you can find a small description of both presentations that I did during the class.

 ## Finally...

-You will find a markdown file ["Analysis"](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Analysis.md) with a short presentation and discussion of my results, including the graphics obtained in R and some tips to run the analysis.
+You will find a markdown file [Analysis](https://github.com/FernandaDiaz12/pediatric_astrocytoma/blob/master/Analysis.md) with a short presentation and discussion of my results, including the graphics obtained in R and some tips to run the analysis.